Minnesota Wildflowers

 Yes, there is at least 1 species of yellow monkey flower that should be growing in various places around Minnesota, including the Twin Cities area: Mimulus glabratus.
 I haven't seen it myself, but I know it has to be here somewhere.
 A water treatment plant sounds like the perfect place for these moisture-loving plants to grow. :)

-Posted by: K. R. in Benton County
+Posted by: K. R. - Benton County

 on: 2009-07-18 17:45:03